Analyze | Analyze Dependencies

 Select this option to have IntelliJ IDEA analyze only files that have not been committed to the version control system.
 Use the drop-down list to further limit the analysis scope.
 The available options are:

-Select this option to define a custom scope to apply analysis to.
-Choose a pre-defined scope from the drop-down
+Select this option to use a custom scope.
+Select a pre-defined scope from the drop-down

 Use a special language to define a scope.